sileod/tasksource/README.md

 The repo also contains some recasting code that was used to convert tasksource datasets to instructions format, providing one of the richest instruction-tuning dataset:
 [🤗/tasksource-instruct-v0](https://hf.co/datasets/tasksource/tasksource-instruct-v0)

+## tasksource-label-nli

-And a dataset that recasts all classification tasks into entailment detection, to improve entailment-based zero-shot classification detection.
+We also recasts all classification tasks into entailment detection, to improve entailment-based zero-shot classification detection.
 [🤗/zero-shot-label-nli](https://huggingface.co/datasets/tasksource/zero-shot-label-nli)

 ### Write and use custom preprocessings